Our Mission From CBJ Guests & Dr. Parker

-Here at CoreBrain Journal, I’ll use those counterproductive experiences as grounds for our penetrating interviews to encourage improved perceptions for use with your family and loved ones, now in 102 countries.
-Seeing and hearing hard data now changes old beliefs and dogmatic labels globally.
+Here at CoreBrain Journal, I’ll use those previous counterproductive experiences as grounds for our penetrating interviews to encourage improved perceptions for use with your family and loved ones, now in 109 countries.
+Seeing and hearing hard data now changes old beliefs and dogmatic categorizations globally.

-Peer-reviewed evidence punctuates each show notes page for each guest’s insights.
+At CBJ peer-reviewed linked evidence punctuates each show-notes page to support each guest’s insights.

 The Critical Thinking Community

 Other Critical Thinkers agree on the importance and necessity of more comprehensive, data-driven understandings: